 Unnecessary delays in the funding system provide significant setbacks for the health system and patients who could benefit from the medicine being funded.
 Some patients are still waiting a decade or longer for a public funding decision on some of these medicines.

 While comparable countries have access to breakthrough world-class medicines and treatments, our current funding model continues to deprive New Zealanders of publicly funded access to these medicines.
-In many cases, modern medicines that are recommended as a priority by PTAC to be publicly funded remain unfunded despite PTAC’s clinical expertise.1
+In many cases, modern medicines that are recommended as a public funding priority by PTAC remain unfunded despite PTAC’s clinical expertise.[1]

-The existence of this waiting list (of more than 100 recommended medicines) is evidence that New Zealand’s medicines funding processes and budget levels require review.
-Without a review, the waiting list is likely to remain – and possibly grow.1
+The backlog of applications in PHARMAC’s system awaiting a decision is evidence that New Zealand’s medicines funding processes and budget levels require review.
+Without an increase in the CPB, the long list of applications is expected to grow.[1]

-Because unsubsidised modern medicines are often unaffordable for the average Kiwi, these patients are forced to take extreme measures to get the medicine they need, including;
+Because unsubsidised modern medicines are often unaffordable for the average Kiwi, some patients patients are forced to take extreme measures to get the medicine they need, including;

 The medicines budget needs to be increased to bring New Zealand’s spending per capita in line with other comparable OECD countries.

-The medicines budget has been underfunded since 2007 - investment needs to be made to ensure New Zealand patients don’t continue missing out on proven modern medicines and that New Zealand is well placed to fund innovative medicines coming down the pipeline.13-15
+Even though the Government increased funding for PHARMAC in this year’s budget, the medicines budget has been underfunded since 2007.
+Ongoing investment needs to be made to help New Zealand catch up with our peer nations and ensure New Zealand patients don’t continue missing out on proven modern medicines and that New Zealand is well placed to fund innovative medicines coming down the pipeline.[13-15]

 Image Sources: 17-21